 Ficool

-Chapter 4 - The Storm Within
+Chapter 4 - Storm Within

-King Edlen Starfall, thirty-nine years old and ruler of the Kingdom of Nebura, stood upon the balcony of his palace, watching the harsh training taking place in the courtyard below where the Knights of Nebura drilled relentlessly.
+King Edlen Starfall, thirty nine years old and ruler of the Kingdom of Nebura, stood upon the balcony of his palace, watching the harsh training taking place in the courtyard below where the Knights of Nebura drilled relentlessly.

 His dark eyes radiated wisdom and resolve, while his well-kept beard marked the lines of his face.
 His black hair, slightly long yet always neatly styled, framed a face marked by quiet charisma.
 Clad in flowing robes of black and white, he carried the aura of both nobility and command.
 Known for his kindness, humility, and strength, Edlen was not only a king but also a knight who personally embodied the ideals of his realm.